lonycell/grafana.v7/docs/sources/administration/image_rendering.md

 # Image rendering

-Grafana supports automatic rendering of panels and dashboards as PNG images.
-This allows Grafana to automatically generate images of your panels to include in [alert notifications]({{< relref "../alerting/notifications.md" >}}).
+ThingSPIN supports automatic rendering of panels and dashboards as PNG images.
+This allows ThingSPIN to automatically generate images of your panels to include in [alert notifications]({{< relref "../alerting/notifications.md" >}}).

 While an image is being rendered, the PNG image is temporarily written to the file system.
-When the image is rendered, the PNG image is temporarily written to the `png` folder in the Grafana `data` folder.
+When the image is rendered, the PNG image is temporarily written to the `png` folder in the ThingSPIN `data` folder.

 A background job runs every 10 minutes and removes temporary images.
 You can configure how long an image should be stored before being removed by configuring the [temp-data-lifetime]({{< relref "../installation/configuration/#temp-data-lifetime" >}}) setting.